 Challenging Hikes or Gentle Sunset Paddles

 After your first night at the Kenai Backcountry Lodge, you'll have the opportunity to enjoy a guided hike through the wildlife refuge.
-You choose whether you want a casual hike, or a challenging one: The challenging hike takes you to the top of the Cottonwood Creek trail for amazing views—sometimes even including Mount McKinley.
+You choose whether you want a casual hike, or a challenging one: The challenging hike takes you to the top of the Cottonwood Creek trail for amazing views—sometimes even including Denali.
 The casual hike lets you stop and smell the roses, with a focus on native plants.
-Non-hikers can enjoy a guided lake tour by motorboat, a quiet afternoon on the screen porch, some ping-pong or beachcombing.
+Non-hikers can enjoy a quiet afternoon on the screen porch, some ping-pong or beachcombing.
 In the evening, you can also take guided sunset paddle in a touring kayak when the lake is calm.

 On the last day of your Backcountry stay, you'll motor across Skilak Lake, then shuttle back to Kenai Riverside Lodge and your vehicle.
 In addition to the Kenai Backcountry Lodge, Alaska Wildland Adventures owns and operates two other wilderness lodges on the Kenai Peninsula.
 Check out Kenai Riverside Lodge, located on the banks of the upper Kenai River; and Kenai Fjords Glacier Lodge, an exclusive seacoast paradise.
 If one lodge is not enough, take part in one of Alaska Wildland Adventure's Guided Journeys, or choose a two or three lodge combination package and experience all AWA has to offer.